 Baby steps to becoming a photographer

 Yep, just like a lot of photographers I follow, I started to really get interested in photography after having a baby.
 The sad part is, I studied photography, along with computer graphics, in school...
-YEARS prior to now!
+YEARS prior to then!
 I just didn't pursue it until I realized I wanted to capture every moment of my precious baby :)

 I'm about to show you a timeline of SOME ups and downs, from before I started to make a small business out of it.
 I'm sort of nervous about this, but I will do it anyway... and critique myself because I just can't help it.
 Oh yeah, most of these are of my daughter because she had no choice!